LovelyZeeiam/CraftGame/README.md

 8. Multiplayer<br/>
    use library tcp of javaherobrine<br/>
    once accomplished, world update and render can finally be separated to diffrent thread and gameplay can be improved.
-9. Physical: AABB Collision
+9. Physical: AABB Collision - TODO: Improve
 10. Entity
 11. little map
-12. clouds, day night cycle, weather
+12. weather
-13. Data: Model Data<br/>
-   Json Format.
-Store in the same way as Minecraft stores recipes
 14. Debug stick
    Can change block state